We pave the way for digitization and innovation in the German legal market.

 Antonia Pape is Co-Founder and Product Owner of Nominandum's - a legal tech platform that transforms legal advice into a 21st century service.
 With her media and communications background, she combines modern working methods with legal workflows, deals with product strategies and is responsible for the development of the software.
 When accompanying law firms in their digital transformation, she focuses on change management, agile methods and modern marketing approaches.

-Since 2015, attorney-at-law Dr. Philipp Hammerich has been the founder and managing partner of the legal tech law firm rightmart as well as the founder of the legal tech portal atornix.
-Through this activity, he is intensively involved with the legal tech market and its legal framework, in particular with the relationship of the RDG and the law governing the legal profession to the business models of legal tech companies.
+Dr. Philipp Hammerich has been the founder and managing partner of the legal tech law firm rightmart since 2015, as well as the founder of the legal tech company rightmart GmbH (IT and services).
+Through this activity, he is intensively involved with the legal tech market and its legal framework, in particular with the relationship of the RDG and the lawyers' professional law to the business models of legal tech companies.
 After training as a bank clerk, he began studying law in Hamburg in 1998.
 After his legal clerkship and his doctorate, he worked as a criminal defense attorney and lecturer in criminal law and has trained approximately 20,000 lawyers in this capacity since 2003.

 Björn Frommer is a lawyer and managing partner of FROMMER LEGAL.
 His firm specialized early on in the legal and technical-operational solution of problems that threaten entire industries en masse.
 The challenges of the Internet and digitalization still determine the legal consulting focus of the firm, which has been developing its own technologies for over a decade with teams of lawyers, legal and software engineers.
 In 2020, he and other partners launched JUNE, a modular cloud platform for the complete handling of hundreds, thousands or tens of thousands of legal processes.
 Just as JUNE is set to further revolutionize the way legal work is done, Björn Frommer, as co-founder, former board member and now advisory board member of the Legal Tech Association, wants to drive and accompany digitization in the legal market as a whole.